-Call of Duty: Modern Warfare 2019 classes have been stripped back a great deal from the Create a Class system that was present in last year’s Black Ops 4, with no Specialist abilities to consider and a very simple selection of perks.
+Looking some of the best Call of Duty: Modern Warfare classes to use in multiplayer?
+Modern Warfare classes have been stripped back a great deal from the Create-a-Class system that was present in last year’s Black Ops 4, with no Specialist abilities to consider and a very simple selection of perks.
 However, new additions like the Gunsmith, Field Upgrades, and stricter perk categories ensure players who crave crafting the strongest builds have plenty of depth to explore.

 Perhaps the biggest difference in how COD: Modern Warfare 2019 handles classes is in how it deals with attachments.
 All weapon attachments are handled through a part of the loadout screen called Gunsmith, which boasts more attachments than any previous Call of Duty and is a lot more generous when it comes to how many different attachments you can equip to a single weapons, with some attachments drastically altering how a gun behaves and looks.

-In this guide we’ll break down exactly how Call of Duty: Modern Warfare classes work in the 2019 COD so that you know exactly what to expect when the game launches on October 25.
+In this guide we’ll break down exactly how Call of Duty: Modern Warfare classes work in the 2019 COD and detail some of the best Modern Warfare classes around right now.

 You can alter the following features when creating Call of Duty: Modern Warfare classes: